 Here is our list of 8 great walks in Ku-ring-gai Chase National Park.

 Some walking walks are long and challenging, and others are much shorter and easier to conquer.

 1. Resolute Loop Track

 The beach is also a popular boat landing area.
 Many visitors arrive here with their leisure boats from Palm Beach for a quiet afternoon in the sun.

-The best way to visit Resolute Beach is by doing a picturesque 6 km loop track starting at the Resolute picnic ground.
-The first part of the track is a section with well-preserved Aboriginal engravings, followed by a descent into the bush towards Resolute beach.
+The best way to visit Resolute Beach is by doing the 6 km loop track starting from the Resolute picnic ground.
+The first part of this track is a section with well-preserved Aboriginal engravings, followed by a descent into the bush towards Resolute Beach.

 After a refreshing swim, continue the track northbound to the West Head Lookout, which offers scenic views of Pittwater and the Barrenjoey Headland.

 |Resolute Loop Track|